auth0/auth0.js/README.md

 ##### Single Page Apps

 If you're building a SPA (Single Page Application) and using Redirect Mode, then your `callbackURL` should send the user back to the same page.
-The URL that gets called will also have a URL hash containing an `access_token` and the JWT (`id_token`).
-These items are in the hash because the `callbackOnLocationHash` initialization option was set to `true`.

-> Note: This scenario makes use of the "implicit grant" flow in OAuth 2

-After control returns to your app, you can parse the hash and retrieve the full user profile as follows:
+And because the `callbackOnLocationHash` initialization option was set to `true`, Auth0 will also append a hash to that URL that will contain an `access_token` and `id_token` (the JWT).
+After control returns to your app, the full user profile can be retrieved via the `parseHash` and `getProfile` methods:

 ```js
 $(function () {